jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 8 - Adventuring.md

 While traveling, a group of adventurers can move at a normal, fast, or slow pace, as shown on the [[Travel Pace]] table.
 The table states how far the party can move in a period of time and whether the pace has any effect.
 A fast pace makes characters less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully (see the “[[Activity While Traveling]]” section later in this chapter for more information).

 **_Forced March._** The Travel Pace table assumes that characters travel for 8 hours in day.
-They can push on beyond that limit, at the risk of [[exhaustion]].
+They can push on beyond that limit, at the risk of [[Exhaustion]].

 For each additional hour of travel beyond 8 hours, the characters cover the distance shown in the Hour column for their pace, and each character must make a Constitution saving throw at the end of the hour.
 The DC is 10 + 1 for each hour past 8 hours.
-On a failed saving throw, a character suffers one level of [[exhaustion]] (see [[Appendix A]]).
+On a failed saving throw, a character suffers one level of [[Exhaustion]] (see [[Appendix A]]).

 **_Mounts and Vehicles._** For short spans of time (up to an hour), many animals move much faster than humanoids.
 A mounted character can ride at a gallop for about an hour, covering twice the usual distance for a fast pace.
 If fresh mounts are available every 8 to 10 miles, characters can cover larger distances at this pace, but this is very rare except in densely populated areas.

 Characters in wagons, carriages, or other land vehicles choose a pace as normal.
 Characters in a waterborne vessel are limited to the speed of the vessel (see [[chapter 5]], “[[Equipment]]”), and they don't suffer penalties for a fast pace or gain benefits from a slow pace.
 Depending on the vessel and the size of the crew, ships might be able to travel for up to 24 hours per day.

-Certain special mounts, such as a [[pegasus]] or [[griffon]], or special vehicles, such as a [[carpet of flying]], allow you to travel more swiftly.
+Certain special mounts, such as a [[Pegasus]] or [[Griffon]], or special vehicles, such as a [[Carpet of Flying]], allow you to travel more swiftly.
 The [[Dungeon Master’s Guide]] contains more information on [[special methods of travel]].

 ##### Travel Pace
 ||Distance Traveled Per...|   |   ||